sudoblockio/tackle/docs/tutorials/code-generation/modular.md

   GPL Version 3
   BSD Version 3
   Closed source
 ?
-Who are the license holders Me
+Who are the license holders?
+Me
 ?
-What year to end the license (is perpetual basically so don't fret) 2022
+What year to end the license?
+2022
 ```

 This provider can also be called from the command line: